al3jandrosg/cinder/doc/source/cli/cli-manage-volumes.rst

 transfer ID and authorization key to the volume recipient.
 The volume recipient, or new owner, accepts the transfer by using the ID and key.

+In Rocky, Cinder changes the API behavior for V2 and 3.x < 3.55, snapshots will be transferred with volume by default.
+That means if the volume has some snapshots, when a user transfers a volume from one owner to another, then those snapshots will be transferred with the volume as well.
+After microversion 3.55, Cinder supports the ability to transfer volume without snapshots.
+If users don't want to transfer snapshots, they need to specify the new optional argument `--no_snapshots`.

 .. note::

    The procedure for volume transfer is intended for projects (both the